chaswiso/Portfolio/Test Charter.md

 > Written with [StackEdit](https://stackedit.io/).

 # Test Charter
+> This document will describe the agenda for testing and define the primary goal for the session.
 ## Exploratory Testing
 > Testing on the fly without test cases or scenarios to determine how the software behaves
 - *Identify* a target area, feature or API